Balance power contributors in the pan-European power system

 Relative importance of balancing power sources.

 More than half the contribution comes from fossil fuels.
 Pumped hydro contributes significantly to hourly balancing but less to longer time scales, as expected since it’s used for daily balancing.
+When battery storage will be included in the statistics, we can expect that it will look similar to pumped storage in the graph.
 Nuclear, on the other hand, shows less (but not zero) balancing contribution on the hourly scale but more on the seasonal scale.
 Essentially, nuclear “follows residual load” seasonally by being more available in the winter than in the summer.

 For longer sampling periods (weeks and months), the “All Others” power source actually anti-correlates with the residual load.
 The main contributor here is Hydro run-of-river, which varies out of phase with the Residual Load over longer periods.